donavynhaley/web-sprint-challenge-javascript-fundamentals/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

-1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)
+	1. Briefly compare and contrast .forEach & .map (2-3 sentences max)
+	- They both cycle through the array by each element.
+The main difference between the two is that .map returns values into an array.
 	2. Explain the difference between a callback and a higher order function.
+	- A callback function is when one that is passed to another function as a parameter.
+A higher order function is one that takes another function as an argument.
 	3. What is closure?
+	- Closure is the combination of a function enclosed with references to its surrounding lexical environment.
+A closure is created every time a function is created at time of creation.
 	4. Describe the four rules of the 'this' keyword.
+	- Called in the global scope.
+Implicit binding whenever preceding dot calls a function.
+New Binding when used with by the constructor function.
+Explicit binding called by .call, .apply or .bind
 	5. Why do we need super() in an extended class?
+Super is needed in when extending a class it calls the contractor elements used in the parent class.
+Similar to the .call function when using Prototypes.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.